Welcome to Roman Noir

 Join him on his journeys.
 There’ll be a few detours.

-Historians or classicists or other scholars who spend their time in ancient Greece or Rome face centuries of research, interpretation and emotional investment in these cultures.
+Scholars who spend their time in ancient Greece or Rome face centuries of research, interpretation and emotional investment in these cultures.
 They not only must weigh the evidence, they must weigh the hundreds of years of scholarship, opinion and outright ownership behind much of it.
 These ancient cultures shaped the modern world, and political entities from America’s Founding Fathers to Mussolini have appropriated them.

 My Rome—my Roman Britain—is not everyone’s Roman Britain.
 But it is based on my interpretation of primary texts, inscriptions, artifacts, and reliable secondary sources.
 I’m a classicist by training—and I’m proud of it.